It’s always back-to-school season for professionals looking to bolster their HR credentials.

 4. Hit the Books

 Don’t forget to reach out to friends and your broader HR network.
 If you know anyone who passed the test already, ask to borrow their learning materials if they have any.
 Even materials related to the PHR certification can be helpful, so long as you don’t rely on them exclusively.
 If you haven’t already, join your local SHRM chapter and ask about joining a study group.
-You can find a full listing of local chapters by clicking here.

 Just like taking any standardized test, part of the challenge is studying the exam itself.
 Get familiar with the format of the test.
 You’ll be asked to answer 160 multiple choice questions, of which 95 relate to specific HR knowledge and 65 on situational judgement.
 An example from the latter category, pulled directly from SHRM’s own online practice test, can be found below: